jeffburggraf/JSB_tools/JSB_tools/MCNP_helper/PTRAC/README.md

 ROOT_loop()
 ```

 Done!
 A ROOT tree should appear in the working directory.
-Open up a TBrowser and check it out.
+Open up a TBrowser and check it out
+(ROOT_loop is just there to make this work).
 A file names "lookup.txt" will be saved to the working directory.
-This file contains information of, for example, the IDs for all the particles, and the meaning of the
+This file contains information of, for example, the IDs for all the particles, the meaning of
-banked event numbers (i.e. the creation of secondary particles, that are "banked" during transport to be handled once
+banked event numbers (i.e. the creation of secondary particles, that are "banked" during transport to be handled after
-the current history finishes).
+the current particle history finishes).